bentomhall/nih-system/homebrewery/equipment.homebrew.md

 #### Pearl of Power
 *Wondrous item, Adventurer (requires attunement by a spellcaster)*

 While this pearl is on your person, you can use an action to speak its command word, instantly regaining aether (AET) equal to your proficiency bonus up to your maximum.
-Once you use the pearl, it can`t be used again until the next dawn.
+Once you use the pearl, it can't be used again until the next dawn.

 #### Periapt of Health
 *Wondrous item, Adventurer*